krrrcks/chicken-docker-alpine/README.md

 This is a Dockerfile that creates a image based on Alpine Linux version 3.2 and installs Chicken version 4.10.0.

-Aline Linux is very small but has a package manager.
+Alpine Linux is very small but has a package manager.
 It is based on `musl` libc therefore we compile CHICKENscheme from source.

 It is meant for developing purposes.
 After compiling your Scheme code